astrolang/astro/README.md

 Please [open an issue](https://github.com/appcypher/astro/issues/new) and ask questions, offer to help, point out bugs or suggest features.

 ### Other interesting new languages that compile to WebAssembly
-- [Forest](https://github.com/forest-lang/core) - multi-syntax functional programming language
+- [Forest](https://github.com/forest-lang/core) - a multi-syntax functional programming language.
 - [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) - a new compiler targeting WebAssembly while utilizing TypeScript's syntax and node's vibrant ecosystem.
-- [Walt](https://github.com/ballercat/walt) - an alternative syntax for WebAssembly text format.
+- [WAlt](https://github.com/ballercat/walt) - an alternative syntax for WebAssembly text format.
 It's an experiment for using JavaScript syntax to write to as 'close to the metal' as possible.

 ### Project folder structure
 ```